 That is why the annual CUNY Big Apple Job & Internship Fair is a signature event in bringing CUNY students and graduates together with employers for internships or long-term employment.
 We encourage students and alumni to take advantage of the great opportunity this fair offers them.
 The website and the fair itself are the source of large amounts of information on careers and specific jobs and internships.

-To the many employers who will attend the Job Fair or use this website, we are proud to recommend our graduates.
-CUNY is one of the most diverse universities in the nation.
+To the many employers who will attend the Job Fair or use this website, we are proud to recommend our graduates, among the most talented and hard-working you could find.
+One of CUNY’s great qualities is that we are one of the most diverse universities in the nation.
+In an increasingly global economy, we offer students and graduates with a distinctive and broad global perspective.
 CUNY students hail from over 200 countries and speak almost 190 languages.
 Almost 40 percent of our students were born outside the US mainland; and 43 percent of our students speak a language besides English.
-I can add to this my knowledge of how driven to succeed our students are.
-Many of our students juggle jobs and face enormous challenges and yet they have the discipline and drive to achieve their goal of obtaining a degree.
-If you are looking for an excellent opportunity to recruit diverse, competitive employees, you will surely find them at CUNY.
+The CUNY experience contributes to their ability to navigate different cultures and they have demonstrated their discipline and energy, critical elements in giving employers a competitive edge.

-It is small wonder that City College alumnus and former CEO of Intel Andy Grove called CUNY “The Great American Dream Machine.”
+It is small wonder that Andy Grove, a City College alumnus and former CEO of Intel, called CUNY “The Great American Dream Machine.”